tiprankstipranks

 Tech & Innovation

-Total Risks: 9/66 (14%)Above Sector Average
+Total Risks: 10/64 (16%)Above Sector Average

-Innovation / R&D2 | 3.0%
+Innovation / R&D2 | 3.1%

 Innovation / R&D - Risk 1

 Technical innovation and quality control in the design and manufacturing processes of our products is essential to our commercial success.
 R&D plays a key role in technical innovation.
-We rely upon experts in various fields to develop and test cutting edge performance products.
+We rely upon experts in various fields to develop and test cutting-edge performance products.
 If we fail to continue technical innovation in our products, consumer demand for our products could decline, and if we experience problems with the quality of our products, we may incur substantial expense to remedy the problems, any of which could materially adversely affect our business, financial condition and results of operations.

 Innovation / R&D - Risk 2

 The golf equipment and golf wear industries are subject to constantly and rapidly changing consumer demands based, in large part, on performance benefits.
 Our golf ball and golf club products generally have launch cycles of two years, and our sales in a particular year are affected by when we launch such products.
 We generally introduce new product offerings and styles in our golf wear and gear businesses each year and at different times during the year.
 Factors driving these short product launch cycles include the rapid introduction of competitive products and consumer demands for the latest technology, style or fashion.
 In this marketplace, a substantial portion of our annual sales are generated each year by new products.
 These marketplace conditions raise a number of issues that we must successfully manage.
-For example, we must properly anticipate consumer preferences and design products that meet those preferences, while also complying with significant restrictions imposed by the Rules of Golf, or our new products will not achieve sufficient market success to compensate for the usual decline in sales experienced by products already in the market.
-Second, our R&D and supply chain groups face constant pressures to design, develop, source and supply new products-many of which incorporate new or otherwise untested technology, suppliers or inputs-that perform better than their predecessors while maintaining quality control and the authenticity of our brands.
+For example, we must properly anticipate consumer preferences and design products that meet those preferences, while also complying with significant restrictions imposed by the Rules of Golf, or our new products may not achieve sufficient market success to compensate for the usual decline in sales experienced by products already in the market.
+Second, our R&D and supply chain groups face constant pressures to design, develop, source and supply new products – many of which incorporate new or otherwise untested technology, suppliers or inputs – that perform better than their predecessors while maintaining quality control and the authenticity of our brands.
 Third, for new products to generate equivalent or greater sales than their predecessors, they must either maintain the same or higher sales levels with the same or higher pricing, or exceed the performance of their predecessors in one or both of those areas.
 Fourth, the relatively short window of opportunity for launching and selling new products requires great precision in forecasting demand and ensuring that supplies are ready and delivered during the critical selling periods.
 Finally, the rapid changeover in products creates a need to monitor and manage the closeout of older products both at retail and in our own inventory.
 If we do not successfully manage the frequent introduction of new products or satisfy consumer demand, it could adversely affect our business, financial condition and results of operations.

-Trade Secrets4 | 6.1%
+Trade Secrets4 | 6.3%

 Trade Secrets - Risk 1